Best Growing Practices for Organic Greenhouse Crops

 How to Choose the Right Organic Growing Medium?

 A good quality organic growing medium has the same basic components as conventional substrates: a balance of good air porosity, good, but not excessive, water retention, a source of plants nutrients for initial growth, and a pH adapted to plants’ needs.

-Although the wetting agents and fertilizers in organic growing media are not the same as those in conventional products, media manufacturers have come up with solutions to help assure homogenous water and fertilisation for optimized crop growth.
+Although the wetting agents and fertilizers incorporated in organic growing media are different from those used in conventional products, media manufacturers have come up with solutions to assure homogenous water holding and drainage characteristics and uniform fertility to optimize crop growth.

 For more information about methods for monitoring pH, EC, and corrective measures, contact your Premier Tech Horticulture Grower Services representative.

 PRO-MIX® is a registered trademark of PREMIER HORTICULTURE Ltd.

 PRO-MIX® MP MYCORRHIZAE™ ORGANIK™ for Herbs and Vegetables